 He said the killings had taken place across the country, but mostly around Kandahar, Ghazni and other areas of the south.

 "The Taliban are putting pressure on civilians to gain support," he told Reuters.
-"When these people are caught they are tortured first and then beheaded."
+"When these people are caught they are tortured first and t

 |Liveleak on Facebook|